-This algorithm first calculates basic provincial tax.
+When VTXFLG is turned off, the algorithm first calculates basic provincial tax.
 Basic provincial tax (imbpt) for Nova Scotia is calculated as a proportion (VPTF) of Basic Federal Tax (imbft).
 Provincial taxes payable (imtxp) are then initialized to the value of basic provincial tax (imbpt).